-Michael was on the cover of TV Guide and invited them to assist in the latest shooting of the Black Or White video introduced to the public with this article: Michael Mania.
+Michael was on the cover of TV Guide and invited them to assist in the latest Black Or White video shooting introduced to the public with this article: Michael Mania.

 However, media emphasis was on the music industry’s biggest deal between Michael Jackson & Sony Software.
-It was reported that Michael agreed to a fifteen-year, six-album record and film contracts and became CEO of his own record label.
-The Dangerous album should have represented what it was rumored to be the first of 6 albums he had to produce under this new recording agreement.
+It was reported that Michael agreed to a fifteen-year, six-album record and movies contract and became CEO of his own record label.
+The Dangerous album should have represented what was rumored to be the first of 6 albums he had to produce under this new recording agreement.

 But the main issue Media had against Jackson was the low profile of external public relations he kept since his last album (1987’s Bad).
 Michael was a stratospheric artist, but not such big news and media discredit had started many years before.

 As the workaholic guy he was, 1991 was spent in the studios to finish the album, producing the single Do The Bart Man with Bryan Loren, who also featured background vocals.